teticio/kivy-tensorflow-helloworld/README.md

 ## Android

 Currently you can only build for Android using buildozer on Linux.
-Create a new buildozer.spec file or use the example one from the repo
+Create a new buildozer.spec file or use the example one from the repo.
 ```
 buildozer init
 ```